Casper: Spirit Dimensions: Plot

 Casper meets Wendy the Good Little Witch, who tells him that he is the only free ghost left who can defeat the evil Kibosh.
 Wendy uses her magic to open a door that leads Casper into the first dimension, the Medieval World.
 Casper meets the knight Sir Richard, who needs help with finding five parts of his armor and completing three other tasks to collect parts of the key to enter the cave to defeat the dragons which Kibosh put in charge of the Medieval World.
 After Casper defeats the dragons the Medieval World is free.

 Casper goes back to his house to enter the second dimension, Vlad's Amusement Park.
 After collecting two parts of a ticket to enter the circus tent, Casper defeats Krank, a giant jack-in-the-box who Kibosh put in charge of the second dimension.
 In the third dimension, the Spirit Factory, Casper meets Professor Neutron who had been forced to build a machine that will make monsters for Kibosh.
 After collecting two parts of a key card, Casper defeats Professor Neutron's arch enemy Doctor Deranged and his robot.
 Back at Casper's house Wendy is captured by Kibosh then an older witch, Vanessa, who is a friend of Wendy opens the door to the next dimension.
 To get to Kibosh's Castle Casper has to take a Ghost Ship after defeating its captain, Pegleg Potbelly, who works for Kibosh.

 Inside the castle, Casper needs to free the Guardian of Light, the rightful ruler of the Spirit World.
 In order to do this Casper has to complete four obstacle courses each with a generator at the end needed to be shut down to free the Guardian.
 After this, Casper proceeds to Kibosh's lair to face him.
 Upon defeating him, Casper frees Wendy who informs him that Kibosh went into the Dark, a dimension of eternal darkness which no ghost has returned from.
 Casper feels sorry for him feeling that no ghost deserves such a fate not even Kibosh.
 Wendy assures him that it is not his fault and the spirits Kibosh had imprisoned sent him there and he had no control over it.
 In the Dark, Kibosh swears that he will have revenge on Casper and ends with his evil laugh.

 Reception

-The game received mixed reviews from critics.
-This can probably be blamed on its controls for moving.
+The game received mixed reviews from critics, primarily criticizing its controls for moving.
 The unusual default analog stick configuration popularized the famous southpaw control scheme.
-Other critics noted that the games imagery and themes may be too frightening or off-putting for children.
+Other critics noted that the game's imagery and themes may be too frightening or off-putting for children.